0install/docs/docs/packaging/tutorials/catalog.md

 `publish.yml`: Runs on every push to `main`.
 Re-signs the feeds with the production GPG key and pushes the signed results to `gh-pages`.

 The [apps.0install.net workflows](https://github.com/0install/apps/tree/master/.github/workflows) are a good template.
-They are intentionally small and copy-pasteable.
-The composite actions under `.github/actions/setup` and `.github/actions/0repo` factor out the boilerplate so each workflow stays short.
+They are intentionally small and copy-pasteable, because the boilerplate lives in the [Zero Install GitHub Actions](https://github.com/0install/github-actions).
+See [Managing multiple feeds with 0repo](multi-feed.md#4-add-publish-incoming-workflows) for the workflows themselves.

 ## Anatomy of a typical entry